wp-plugins/adminer/readme.txt

 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the .pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows) or plugin for WordPress [Localization](http://wordpress.org/extend/plugins/codestyling-localization/).

 == Changelog ==
+= v1.0.2 (10/20/2010) =
+* bugfix: adminer-js onload fixed
+* maintenance: remove older versions of adminer in /inc/
+* maintenance: change stable tag in readme.txt to trunk; all versions if this plugin is/was stable ;)

 = v1.0.1 (10/18/2010) =
 * maintenance: include Adminer version 3.0.1, see [changelog](http://adminer.git.sourceforge.net/git/gitweb.cgi?p=adminer/adminer;a=blob_plain;f=changes.txt;hb=HEAD) of Adminer
 * maintenance: changes on stylesheet